Version 4.0

 APA style

-We use the APA's referencing style in all its publications.
+We use the APA's referencing style in all our publications.
 See 'Appendix A: APA referencing style cheat sheet' for examples of the most common types of citations and references, both in the text and in the reference list.
-More detail is available in the APA Publication Manual (6th edition).
+More detail is available in the APA Publication Manual.

 Note that 'et al.' is not italicised and is not preceded by a comma.
 For example: